Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Model and Theory

 As an operational definition, we define the maximal MZM splitting energy $E_s$ as the peak value in the first oscillatory lobe as a function of Zeeman field, occurring after the topological gap has fully closed (see the blue arrow in Fig.~\ref{fig:bandstructure}(a)), i.e.,

 This requirement---to track the maximal splitting in the first lobe after the initial gap closure---imposes a constraint on the disorder strength: we must remain within the weak disorder regime (see Figs.~\ref{fig:bandstructure},~\ref{fig:bandstructure_L0.6}, and ~\ref{fig:bandstructure_L10} for examples).
 If the disorder becomes too strong (as explored in Refs.~\cite{pan2020physical,pan2021threeterminal,dassarma2021disorderinduced,dassarma2023spectral,dassarma2023density,pan2024disordered}), the gap-closing and reopening features can vanish, making it impossible to unambiguously identify the ``first lobe'' and thus define $E_s$.
 In fact, the system is no longer in a topological phase for such strong disorder, and the MZMs do not exist.
+This is the localized Anderson insulator phase of the nanowire with no topology although some aspects of the MZM phenomenology may be mimicked in the tunnel conductance spectroscopy in short wires.~\cite{pan2020physical}

 A concomitant feature of the MZM splitting energy beyond the TQPT is the SC gap size, defined as the energy of the second-lowest state (corresponding to the topological gap or band edge in the thermodynamic continuum limit).
 In the pristine limit, the topological gap size is on the order of the proximity-induced superconducting gap.
 However, the gap can be significantly suppressed in the presence of disorder, potentially eliminating topological protection.
 Thus, the gap size is an additional key metric for characterizing the topological phase.
 Noting that the SC gap varies as a function of the Zeeman field, therefore, we define the gap size at the same Zeeman field that maximizes the MZM splitting energy $E_s$ in the first lobe (see the red arrow in Fig.~\ref{fig:bandstructure}(a)), i.e.,